 - Non-alcoholic or de-alcoholized beers and wines (up to 1/2 of 1%).

-- PAM cooking spray contains alcohol, although not all of its sprays do.
-Many other cooking sprays also contain alcohol.
+- PAM cooking spray contains alcohol.
+However, not all of its sprays do.
+Also many other cooking sprays contain alcohol.

 - Wine flavored cheeses and pates.